Protected: ALL PERSONS TRAILS

 What is an All Persons Trail?

-All Persons Trails welcome everyone by providing an inclusive outdoor experience for everyone.
-By going beyond common accessibility standards, visitors with a wide range of needs can access All Persons Trails for a variety of trail experiences.
+All Persons Trails welcome everyone by providing an inclusive outdoor experience for all.
+By going beyond common accessibility standards, All Persons Trails provide visitors with a wide range of needs access to a variety of trail experiences.
 Although these experiences may vary from trail to trail, they often include a firm trail surface, accessible infrastructure, navigational tools, experiential features such as tactile elements or a sensory garden, and much more!

 Let’s build trails for everyone !